kristopolous/tw/front/README.md

 as the vendors are concerned, it appears that instagram is #1 with the other two being a distant 2nd and 3rd.

 It would be nice to be able to pass through down to the other mediums and post in a nice way ... if there's enough space for a feedback to 2words, then put it in, otherwise, omit it.
 It has to be better in all ways.

+## admin

+This should have an account CRUD